-Water Quality Exceedances during 2022:
+Water Quality Exceedances during 2023:

 Some samples that were tested last year did not meet all applicable standards regulated by the state and federal government.
-Due to the detection of Total Coliform in September 2022, base officials took the following corrective actions as part of the Level 2 Assessment:
+Due to the detection of Total Coliform in October, November, and December 2023.
+Base officials took the following corrective actions as part of the Level 1 Assessment:

-- Additional samples were collected, and all samples were analyzed for E. coli - The affected system segments were flushed daily
+- MWRA was notified, and additional samples were collected, and all samples were analyzed for E. coli and total coliforms - The affected system segments were flushed daily by Civil Engineering